mnjm/tmux-sessionizer/README.md

 ## Commands

 - `tmux-sessionizer switch`: Fuzzy search through Tmux sessions and projects and switch/create a session for the selected entry.
 - `tmux-sessionizer add [path] [name]`: Add a new entry to the list file with the specified path and session name.
-If no name is provided, it defaults to the basename of the path.
-If neither name nor path is provided, it uses the current directory, setting the session name as the current directory's name.
+If no path is provided, it defaults to pwd.
+If no name is provided, it defaults to basename of path.
 - `tmux-sessionizer edit`: Opens the sessionizer list file in editor.
-Refers `$EDITOR`, if not provided defaults to `vi`.
+Refers `$EDITOR`, if not provided defaults to `vim`.
 - `tmux-sessionizer sanitize`: Remove duplicate and non-reachable entries from the list file.

 ## Installation